-Impact of the modification on the Applicable CUSC Objectives (Standard): Relevant Objective Identified impact (a) The efficient discharge by the Licensee of the obligations imposed on it by the Act and the Transmission Licence; Neutral (b) Facilitating effective competition in the generation and supply of electricity, and (so far as consistent therewith) facilitating such competition in the sale, distribution and purchase of electricity; Neutral (c) Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency ; and Neutral (d) Promoting efficiency in the implementation and administration of the CUSC arrangements.
-Positive Objective (c) refers specifically to European Regulation 2009/714/EC.
-Reference to the the best outcomes for consumers.
+Impact of the modification on the Applicable CUSC Objectives (Standard): Relevant Objective Identified impact (a) The efficient discharge by the Licensee of the obligations imposed on it by the Act and the Transmission Licence; Positive/Negative/None

+(b) Facilitating effective competition in the generation and supply of electricity, and (so far as consistent therewith) facilitating such competition in the sale, distribution and purchase of electricity; Positive/Negative/None (c) Compliance with the Electricity Regulation and any relevant legally binding decision of the European Commission and/or the Agency ; and Positive/Negative/None (d) Promoting efficiency in the implementation and administration of the CUSC arrangements.
+Positive/Negative/None

+Objective (c) refers specifically to European Regulation 2009/714/EC.
+Reference to the Agency is to the Agency for the Cooperation of Energy Regulators (ACER).

-The implementation of these proposals will enhance the independence, transparency and diversity of the CUSC panel which will in turn enhance the ability of the panel to strive for
+The implementation of these proposals will enhance the independence, transparency and diversity of the CUSC panel which will in turn enhance the ability of the panel to strive for the best outcomes for consumers.